bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 ## Create a Proxy to Serve API

-Next, we'll create a proxy file at the root of our Angular project to access our API for local development purposes.
+Next, we'll create a <a href="https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/proxy.md" target="_blank">proxy</a> file at the root of our Angular project to access our API for local development purposes.

 ```bash
 touch proxy.conf.json